 DEADLINE: Applications accepted at any time.

-Application form: Arnold Presentation Fund Application Form
+APPLICATION FORM: Arnold Presentation Fund Application Form

-The MBC Freshman-Sophomore Research Writing Award encourages the early pursuit of scholarly research and recognizes highly accomplished writing that makes use of resources provided through Grafton Library, including special collections and online resources.
+The MBC Research Writing Awards encourages the early pursuit of scholarly research and recognizes highly accomplished writing that makes use of resources provided through Grafton Library, including special collections and online resources.
 The paper must have been written to meet the requirements of a course in an academic department or for an independent study for credit at Mary Baldwin College within the previous calendar year.

 DEADLINE: Annual, January 31

 The Mid-Atlantic Regional Conference of Undergraduate Scholarship (MARCUS) is an opportunity for undergraduate students from all disciplines to present their research to their peers.
 The Office of Sponsored Programs and Undergraduate Research will cover registration fees and transportation costs for accepted students and their faculty sponsors.

 Mid-Atlantic Regional Conference of Undergraduate Scholarship (MARCUS) 2011 (PDF)

 Mid-Atlantic Regional Conference of Undergraduate Scholarship (MARCUS) 2010 (PDF)

 Mid-Atlantic Regional Conference of Undergraduate Scholarship (MARCUS) 2009 (PDF)